r26D/absinthe_apollo/packages/upload-client/README.md

 # @r26d/absinthe-apollo-upload-client

 > A terminating Apollo Link for Apollo Client that allows FileList, File, Blob or ReactNativeFile instances within query or mutation variables and sends GraphQL multipart requests.
+Modified to support the Absinthe way of posting files
 >
 > # apollo-upload-client-absinthe